When I say ‘nature’ what comes to mind?

 1) Nature as an Innate Quality of Being

 In modern dictionaries, before the definition of ‘nature’ as natural scenery comes the expansive concept of “the inherent character of a person or thing” and wonderfully, “a creative force of the universe”.
 The Latin term for nature, natura, is translated into “essential qualities”, “innate disposition”, “essence”, and nasci, “to birth or to be born”.
 All these point to a notion of nature from moments in time when it was the principal source of misery, mythology and bounty, the persistent character in our embodied daily experience.
 The names we gave to the patterns of the stars we followed across oceans were the animals we saw in the sunlit days.
-We tracked wild scents, nourished from succulent secrets drooping in the landscape, created forest gardens in the Amazon, where black soils were meticulously farmed to sustain fertile orchards for generations to come.
+We tracked wild scents, nourished ourselves from succulent secrets drooping in the landscape, created forest gardens in the Amazon, and farmed black soils to sustain fertile orchards for generations to come.

 It changes things to think that at the root of the word nature lies our “innate qualities and essence.”
 That when we are talking about a particular rock-face we love to climb or river we camp beside, we are alluding to something inherent in ourselves.
 Not something that lies outside.
 In yearning for the soothing lull of the river at night, or the challenging grip of sharp rock under our fingertips, we aren’t just scaling cliffs or looking for refuge — we’re seeking our own essence.
 Longing to become intimate again with it, to re-encounter ourselves as naked beings, newly awakened, in a landscape that we can read with our wild bodies.